 - Design Flexibility: Composites offer unparalleled design flexibility, enabling the creation of a variety of shapes, forms and structures not possible with traditional materials.

-- Lightness and ease of installation: The low weight of composites significantly facilitates the installation and transportation of finished elements, eliminating the need for heavy equipment.
-(A metal balustrade baluster can weigh about 10-12 kg, and a fiberglass baluster of the same shape weighs about 3-4 kg.
+- Lightweight and easy to install: The low weight of composites significantly simplifies the installation and transportation of finished elements, eliminating the need for heavy equipment.
+(A metal balustrade baluster can weigh about 10-12 kg, while a fiberglass baluster of the same shape weighs about 3-4 kg.
 Sometimes composite balusters are ordered to reduce the load on balconies or other outdoor structures.)

-- Waterproof: Composites are naturally waterproof, making them an ideal choice for outdoor applications where resistance to rain and snow is key.
+- Waterproof: Composites are naturally waterproof, making them an ideal choice for outdoor applications where resistance to rain and snow is crucial.

-- Possibility of dyeing: Composites can be dyed in any color, which allows them to be tailored to individual aesthetic needs.
+- Possibility of dyeing: Composites can be dyed in any color, allowing them to be tailored to individual aesthetic needs.

-- Cost-effectiveness: In the long run, composites often prove to be more cost-effective than traditional materials due to their durability, low maintenance costs and ease of installation.
+- Cost-effectiveness: In the long run, composites often prove more cost-effective than traditional materials due to their durability, low maintenance costs and ease of installation.

 Composite applications: